PointCloudYC/Deep-Learning-On-Point-Clouds/README.md

 # Deep-Learning-On-Point-Clouds
 A curated list of **key papers** on *applying deep learning on point cloud data*.
 More importantly, I will try to summarize on these papers with a note.
 Each note will try to summarize the basic background, main proposals, key components of the proposals, achitecture, code implementation, methodology part, potential use of the paper and etc.

+P.S.: notes will be mostly written using my own words and conform the principles of high readability.

 ## Papers
 ### Charles QI, Su HAO, Leo Guibas(Stanford University)
 - PointNet